 Caravelas is a historic town in the far south of Bahia state

-Caravelas is in the far south of Bahia a 870 km from Salvador and 36 km south of Prado, on the BA-001, on the banks of the Caravelas River, which meets the sea there.
-Along the coast, close to the town, there are beautiful beaches, Kitongo, Grauçá and Iemanjá in Barra de […]
+Caravelas is located in the far south of Bahia, 870 kilometres from Salvador and 36 kilometres south of Prado, on the BA-001, on the banks of the Caravelas River, which meets the sea in this region.
+Along the coast near the town, the beautiful beaches of Kitongo, Grauçá and Iemanjá, […]

 Alcobaça is a fairly simple place with good beaches, beautiful architecture and history

-Alcobaça, a very simple place, with good beaches and beautiful walks, the most attractive are the boat trip to the Archipelago of Abrolhos or the reefs of Timbebas.
-Municipality originates from a village created on 12 November 1772 by the Ombudsman José Xavier Machado Monteiro in the place called Arraial […]
+Alcobaça, a simple and charming place, stands out for its good beaches and beautiful excursions.
+The most attractive include a boat trip to the Abrolhos Archipelago or the Timbebas Reefs.
+The municipality has its origins in a village created on 12 November 1772 by the Ombudsman José Xavier Machado Monteiro, […]

-Learn about the characteristics of the Humpback Whale.
-Abrolhos National Marine Park is the birthplace of the Humpback Whale The humpback whale, also called humpback or black whale, belongs to the Balaenopteridae family and is known for its docile temperament, the acrobatics it performs (jumps, head and flippers exposure, etc.) and […]
+Learn about the characteristics of the humpback whale and its sanctuaries in Brazil.
+Abrolhos National Marine Park: the birthplace of Humpback Whales.
+The humpback whale, also known as the humpback or black whale, belongs to the Balaenopteridae family and is famous for its docile temperament, the impressive acrobatics it performs […]

 Abrolhos Archipelago – Characteristics, Geography and Tourism